Welcome! We have a few special notes about our retreat practices to help you on your way.

 With all retreats we encourage the self-limitation of use of computers and phones while on retreat – but we do understand that sometimes circumstances dictate that these technologies be used.
 While on a silent retreat, especially, we ask that participants only engage in phone conversations “if absolutely necessary” and that this is done away from the main buildings and programming spaces in order to help support the silence of other participants.

-Most retreat centers have wireless internet access in the main buildings, and some wireless in the rooms.
-Because of the remote nature of most retreat centers, most centers have limited cell phone access.
-Calling cards may be purchased to make outgoing long-distance calls from the landline phones at some of the retreat centers; if you know you’ll need to be making long-distance calls, we recommend you bring a calling card with you.
+Most retreat centers have wireless internet access in the main buildings, and some have wireless in the rooms.
+Because of the remote nature of most retreat centers, some centers may have limited cell phone service.